 - Mi Rico Tio, advances SDG 4 by developing a mobile app to provide Spanish-language financial assistance to Hispanic immigrant families.
 Developed by 14-year-old Paul Fuller from Coral Gables Senior High School in Florida.
 See their video here.

-8 Decent work and economic growthCiti Foundation Future of Work Challenge
+8 Decent work and economic growthCiti Foundation Skills for Success Challenge

 3 Good health and wellbeingMetLife Foundation Good Health and Well-Being Challenge

-Promote equitable access to physical and/or mental wellbeing in your community
+Promote high quality access to physical and/or mental wellbeing in your community

 13 Climate actionZuora Subscription Economy Challenge

 Advance sustainability through innovation in the Subscription Economy